 Increasingly bearer-level application control signalling is being used which instead traverses the MG.
 This bearer-level application signalling typically is used within a session that has been established by the MGC; thus, some coordination between the two levels is needed.

 This Recommendation provides functionality that allows the MGC and MG to coordinate bearer-level application level gateway functionality.

+This revision introduces the ability to use an alternate method to identify bearer level application protocol on a H.248 stream.
+It also introduces a new package that allows an MG to autonomously act as an application level gateway and modify address information.

 2 References